AJChapman/acthpa-website/site/events/club-meeting-sep-2020.md

 After a long hiatus our [next club meeting](/events/club-meeting-sep-2020) will be held in a new, COVID-safe format at [Spring Hill](https://siteguide.org.au/Sites/Spring%20Hill.html), where we will meet outdoors, then do some flying or ground handling, or other activity, depending on the weather.

 We'll be starting at 10am.
-Bring your own camp chair and shade.
+Bring your own camp chair, shade, and picnic lunch.

+Please also help us stick to our COVID plan:

+- Do not come if you are unwell,
+- This event is for ACTHPA and SAFA members only,
+- Maintain 1.5 metres physical distance where practical,
+- Handle only your own equipment.

+We will be supplying hand sanitiser for your use.

 ## Task